oVirt/ovirt-site/source/feature/networkmaintab.html.md

 ##### New items:

 1.  **Networks** (a tree item under dc)
-    -   Displayed Tabs (the tabs that are diplayed when the item is selected in the tree)-
+    -   Displayed Tabs (the tabs that are displayed when the item is selected in the tree)-
         -   Networks (search criteria- "Network: datacenter.name = 'dcName'")
     -   Children- all dc networks